Chris Paul: High school career

 Paul attended West Forsyth High School in Clemmons, North Carolina.
 During his freshman and sophomore seasons, he played on the junior varsity team.
 In his junior year, Paul averaged 25 points, 5.3 assists, and 4.4 steals per game, helping West Forsyth reach the state semifinals.
 Over the ensuing summer, he led the Winston-Salem-based Kappa Magic to the National U-17 AAU title, earning tournament MVP honors in the process.
-During his senior season, Paul received national attention for scoring 61 points in a game; his 61-year-old grandfather was murdered earlier that year and Paul honored him by scoring one point for each year of his life.
+During his senior season, Paul received national attention for scoring 61 points in a game, then intentionally missing the following free throw and taking himself out of the game, despite the fact that he was only six points away from the North Carolina state record of 67.
+He did this in order to score exactly 61 points in honor of his 61-year-old grandfather, who had been murdered only days earlier.
 Paul finished the season with averages of 30.8 points, 5.9 rebounds, 9.5 assists, and 6.0 steals per game, leading West Forsyth to a 27–3 record and the Class 4A Eastern Regional finals.
 He was ultimately named a McDonald's All-American, first-team Parade All-American, and North Carolina's Mr. Basketball by The Charlotte Observer.